zoopr/DroidReachBenchmarks/README.md

 Benchmark apps that highlights reachability analysis challenges in the native world of Android applications.

-The compiled applications are stored under the `apk` subdirectory.
+The compiled applications are stored under the `apks` subdirectory.

 ### Benchmarks